hjlogique/My-Portfolio/README.md

 # gw_bc_hw2

-GW CODING BOOTCAMP
+ -GW CODING BOOTCAMP
-HOMEWORK 2: CSS and Bootstrap Homework - Responsive Portfolio
+ -HOMEWORK 2: CSS and Bootstrap Homework - Responsive Portfolio
-Due date: Saturday, 08/22/20 Midnight Eastern Time (ET)
+ -Due date: Saturday, 08/22/20 Midnight Eastern Time (ET)
-Student: HENRY JEAN LOGIQUE
+ -Student: HENRY JEAN LOGIQUE
-Subject: My website
+ -Subject: My website

 This is my website, logique.com.
 It has three webpages: About Me, Portfolio and Contact.
 All three webppages have the same main header (banner) and footer.
 The main header includes my name as the